2008 United States presidential election in Rhode Island: Analysis

 Rhode Island had historically supported a Republican candidate until 1908, but has supported Democrats all but seven times in the 24 elections that have followed.
 In 1980, Rhode Island was one of only six states to vote against Ronald Reagan.
-Reagan did carry Rhode Island in his 49-state victory in 1984—only the third time since Eisenhower that a Republican won state.
+Reagan did carry Rhode Island in his 49-state victory in 1984—only the third time since Eisenhower that a Republican won the state.
 However, Reagan's 3.6% margin was his second-closest in the nation, ahead of only his 2.8% margin in neighboring Massachusetts.
 Despite George H. W. Bush aggressively contesting the state in 1988, Michael Dukakis won it by a fairly convincing 13 points, his best performance.
 The state has not been seriously contested since then, often giving Democratic presidential nominees their biggest margins.
 It was Bill Clinton's second-best state in 1996 (behind only Massachusetts) and Al Gore's best state in 2000.
 In 2004, Rhode Island gave John Kerry more than a 20% margin of victory (the third-highest of any state), with 59.4% of its vote.
 All but three of Rhode Island's 39 cities and towns voted for the Democratic candidate.
 The only exceptions were East Greenwich, West Greenwich and Scituate.

 This pattern continued in 2008.
 Rhode Island gave Barack Obama a 27.80% margin of victory with 62.86% of its vote.
-The Ocean State was Obama's third-strongest state nationwide, only outperforming in Hawaii and Vermont.
+Rhode Island was Obama's third-strongest state nationwide, only outperforming in Hawaii and Vermont.
 Every single county in Rhode Island, along with Massachusetts, New Hampshire, Vermont, Connecticut, and Hawaii, voted for the former U.S. Senator from Illinois in 2008.
 Obama also won every town in Rhode Island with the exception of Scituate along with both congressional districts.
 Independent Ralph Nader had one of his best performances here in 2008 obtaining over 1% of the vote.

 Having some of the highest taxes in the nation, Rhode Island is considered to be a liberal bastion.
 In addition, Rhode Island has abolished capital punishment, making it one of 15 states that have done so.
 Rhode Island abolished the death penalty very early, just after Michigan (the first state to abolish it), and carried out its last execution in the 1840s.
 At the time of the 2008 presidential election, Rhode Island was one of two states (along with Nevada) in which prostitution was legal (provided it took place indoors).

 During the same election, incumbent Democratic U.S. Senator Jack Reed was soundly reelected over Republican Bob Tingle in a landslide three-to-one margin and won every town in the state including Scituate.
 Reed received 73.07% of the vote while Tingle took in 26.47% (with write-ins obtaining the remaining 0.45%).
 At the state level, Democrats picked up nine seats in the Rhode Island House of Representatives to augment their supermajority in that chamber.